TYPO3/darth/README.md

         --dry-run           No push to the remote git repository and gerrit is done, making all changes only in the local repository.

-### 3. Package (Artefacts)
+### 3. Package (Artifacts)

-Creates artefacts (tar.gz and .zip) based on a specific version in the local git repository by calling `git-archive`, `composer install` and removing left-over test and development files.
+Creates artifacts (tar.gz and .zip) based on a specific version in the local git repository by calling `git-archive`, `composer install` and removing left-over test and development files.

-The artefacts are signed via GPG, and a README.md file is also created that contains the ChangeLog since the last release, which is also signed via GPG.
+The artifacts are signed via GPG, and a README.md file is also created that contains a generated ChangeLog since the last release, which is also signed via GPG.

 All created files are put in the publish/[version]/artefacts folder.